imyousuf/terraform-aws-webhook-broker/README.md

 1. Kubernetes Cluster and Goodies - so that multiple applications can be deployed
 1. Webhook Broker(s) - if you have multiple brokers they can be managed through a single workspace.

+## Known Issues

 Also when destroying the entire stack, you might end up with EKS being destroyed, but erroring out on goodies in deleted; that can be deleted and just delete the `terraform.tfstate` once you have run `terraform destroy` enough time until only the helm charts are left.
-Use `destroy-stack.sh` to progressively destruction of the stack without hiccups.
+Please use `destroy-stack.sh` to progressively destroy of the stack without any hiccups.

+One other thing to note is, when `terraform destroy` is called, it will delete the ALB and the Route53 records, but not instantly and it happens asynchronously; so please delete them manually in case the `goodies` module gets removed before they are deleted.